awsdocs/iam-user-guide/doc_source/cloudtrail-integration.md

 CloudTrail creates separate trails in each Region\.
 These trails include information for events that occur in those Regions, plus global events and events that are not region\-specific\.
 Examples include IAM API calls, AWS STS calls to the global endpoint, and AWS sign\-in events\.
 For example, assume that you have two trails, each in a different Region\.
 If you then create a new IAM user, the `CreateUser` event is added to the log files in both Regions, creating a duplicate log entry\.

 AWS Security Token Service \(STS\) is a global service with a single global endpoint at https://sts\.amazonaws\.com\.
 Calls to this endpoint are logged as calls to a global service\.
 However, because this endpoint is physically located in the US East \(N\.
 Virginia\) Region, your logs list us\-east\-1 as the event Region\.
 CloudTrail does not write these logs to the US East \(Ohio\) Region unless you choose to include global service logs in that Region\.
 AWS STS also allows calls to Regional endpoints, such as `sts.eu-central-1.amazonaws.com`\.
 CloudTrail writes calls to all Regional endpoints to their respective Regions\.
 For example, calls to `sts.us-east-2.amazonaws.com` are published to the US East \(Ohio\) Region\.
-Calls to `sts.eu-central-1.amazonaws.com` are published in the EU \(Frankfurt\) Region logs\.
+Calls to `sts.eu-central-1.amazonaws.com` are published in the Europe \(Frankfurt\) Region logs\.

 For more information about multiple Regions and AWS STS, see [Managing AWS STS in an AWS Region](id_credentials_temp_enable-regions.md)\.